 Our trouble is that we're trying too hard to define evil from the dysfunction of living in it.
-You cannot define evil outside of a clear understanding of good; just like you cannot define darkness without a clear understanding of light.
+You cannot define evil outside of a clear understanding of good, just like you cannot define darkness without a clear understanding of light.
 Light is the visible spectrum of electromagnetic radiation; darkness is what we call the condition when there is none or very little light.
 It has no substance of its own.
-Which is why eating of the tree of the knowledge of good and evil, was wrong.
-It not only exposed us to the fact that there were unholy things, it also immersed us in them so that we experience the shame of unholiness, unable to distinguish between the two.
+Which is why eating of the Tree of the Knowledge of Good and Evil was wrong.

 "And this is the judgment: the light has come into the world, and people loved the darkness rather than the light because their works were evil."
-(John 3:19 ESV).
+(John 3:19 ESV.)

-We are to overcome evil, with good.
+We are to overcome evil with good.
 That is why it exists.
-And in doing so we find ourselves perfectly in line with the purpose of God; which is to fulfill the Word of God.
-Which is exactly why Jesus can say to us "You therefore must be perfect, as your heavenly Father is perfect."
-(Matthew 5:48 ESV).
+And in doing so we find ourselves perfectly in line with the purpose of God, which is to fulfill the Word of God.
+This is exactly why Jesus can say to us, "You therefore must be perfect, as your heavenly Father is perfect."

+(Matthew 5:48 ESV.)

 "For everyone who has been born of God overcomes the world.
 And this is the victory that has overcome the world-our faith."
-(1 John 5:4, ESV).
+(1 John 5:4, ESV.)